jsherba/socio-economic-profiles/README.md

 # socio-economic-profiles

 This code creates the socio-economic profile data for the San Francisco Planning Department's Neighborhood Socio-Economic Profiles.
 Socio-economic profiles data is derived from the American Community Survey 5-year data and is created annually by the Planning Department.
-Tract level socio-economic data from is combined at the neighborhood and district level for the City of San Francisco.
+Tract level socio-economic data is combined at the neighborhood and district level for the City of San Francisco.
 This code is based off methods created by Michael Webster and others.
-The code is packaged in a Jupyter Notebook.
+Launch the Jupyter Notebook to calculate socio-economic profiles data, visualize results, and download.

 ## Installation